-$(\underline{1})$ The amount of trust income for a taxable year to the extent that such amount is not more than the amount required to be distributed under paragraph $(\underline{a})(\underline{1})(\underline{i})(\underline{a})$ of this section.
+(1) The amount of trust income for a taxable year to the extent that such amount is not more than the amount required to be distributed under paragraph (a)(1)(i)(a) of this section.

-(2) An amount of trust income for a taxable year that is in excess of the amount required to be distributed under paragraph $(a)(1)(i)(\underline{a})$ of this section for such year to the extent that (by reason of paragraph $(a)(1)(i)(\underline{b})(\underline{1})$ of this section) the aggregate of the amounts paid in prior years was less than the aggregate of such required amounts.
+(2) An amount of trust income for a taxable year that is in excess of the amount required to be distributed under paragraph (a)(1)(i)(a) of this section for such year to the extent that (by reason of paragraph (a)(1)(i)(b)(1) of this section) the aggregate of the amounts paid in prior years was less than the aggregate of such required amounts.

-$(\underline{3})$ For this paragraph $(a)(1)(\underline{i})(\underline{b})$, trust income means income as defined under section 643(b) and the applicable regulations.
+(3) For this paragraph (a)(1)(i)(b), trust income means income as defined under section 643(b) and the applicable regulations.

-$(\underline{4})$ For this paragraph $(a)(1)(\underline{i})(\underline{b})$, proceeds from the sale or exchange of any assets contributed to the trust by the donor must be allocated to principal and not to trust income at least to the extent of the fair market value of those assets on the date of contribution.
+(4) For this paragraph (a)(1)(i)(b), proceeds from the sale or exchange of any assets contributed to the trust by the donor must be allocated to principal and not to trust income at least to the extent of the fair market value of those assets on the date of contribution.

-(5) The rules in paragraphs $(a)(1)(i)(\underline{b})(\underline{1})$, $(\underline{2})$, and $(\underline{3})$ of this section are applicable for taxable years ending after April 18, 1997, and the rule in paragraph $(a)(1)(i)(\underline{b})(\underline{4})$ of this section is applicable for sales or exchanges that occur after April 18, 1997.
+(5) The rules in paragraphs (a)(1)(i)(b)-(1), (2), and (3) of this section are applicable for taxable years ending after

+April 18, 1997, and the rule in paragraph (a)(1)(i)(b)(4) of this section is applicable for sales or exchanges that occur after April 18, 1997.

 (c) Combination of methods.
-Instead of the amount described in paragraph $(a)(1)(i)(\underline{a})$ or (\underline{b}) of this section, the governing instrument may provide that the trust will pay not less often than annually the amount described in paragraph $(a)(1)(i)(\underline{b})$ of this section for an initial period and then pay the amount described in paragraph $(a)(1)(i)(\underline{a})$ of this section (calculated using the same fixed percentage) for the remaining years of the trust only if the governing instrument provides that--
+Instead of the amount described in paragraph (a)(1)(i)(a) or (b) of this section, the governing instrument may provide that the trust will pay not less often than annually the amount described in paragraph (a)(1)(i)(b) of this section for an initial period and then pay the amount described in paragraph (a)(1)(i)(a) of this section (calculated using the same fixed percentage) for the remaining years of the trust only if the governing instrument provides thattionary with, or within the control of, the trustees or any other persons;

-(1) The change from the method prescribed in paragraph (a)(1)(i)(b) of this section to the method prescribed in paragraph (a)(1)(i)(a) of this section is triggered on a specific date or by a single event whose occurrence is not discretionary with, or within the control of, the trustees or any other persons;
+(1) The change from the method prescribed in paragraph (a)(1)(i)(b) of this section to the method prescribed in paragraph (a)(1)(i)(a) of this section is triggered on a specific date or by a single event whose occurrence is not discre-

-(2) The change from the method prescribed in paragraph $(a)(1)(i)(\underline{b})$ of this section to the method prescribed in paragraph $(a)(1)(i)(\underline{a})$ of this section occurs at the beginning of the taxable year that immediately follows the taxable year during which the date or event specified under paragraph $(a)(1)(i)(\underline{c})(\underline{1})$ of this section occurs; and
+(2) The change from the method prescribed in paragraph (a)(1)(i)(b) of this section to the method prescribed in paragraph (a)(1)(i)(a) of this section occurs at the beginning of the taxable year that immediately follows the taxable year during which the date or event specified under paragraph (a)(1)(i)(c)(1) of this section occurs; and

-(3) Following the trust's conversion to the method described in paragraph $(a)(1)(i)(\underline{a})$ of this section, the trust will pay at least annually to the permissible recipients the amount described only in paragraph $(a)(1)(i)(\underline{a})$ of this section and not any amount described in paragraph $(a)(1)(i)(\underline{b})$ of this section.
+(3) Following the trust's conversion to the method described in paragraph (a)(1)(i)(a) of this section, the trust will pay at least annually to the permissible recipients the amount described only in paragraph (a)(1)(i)(a) of this section and not any amount described in paragraph (a)(1)(i)(b) of this section.

 (d) Triggering event.
-For purposes of paragraph $(a)(1)(i)(\underline{c})(\underline{1})$ of this section, a triggering event based on the sale of unmarketable assets as defined in §1.664-1(a)(7)(ii), or the marriage, divorce, death, or birth of a child with respect to any individual will not be considered discretionary with, or within the control of, the trustees or any other persons.
+For purposes of paragraph (a)(1)(i)(c)(1) of this section, a triggering event based on the sale of unmarketable assets as defined in §1.664-1(a)(7)(ii), or the marriage, divorce, death, or birth of a child with respect to any individual will not be considered discretionary with, or within the control of, the trustees or any other persons.